bosamart/sr-mpls-iosxr-eveng-lab/CONCEPTS.md

 The service (VRF, RD/RT, PE-CE peering, customer addressing) is independent of the transport.
 Only the underlay encapsulation changed.
 CE1↔CE2 reachability is identical either way — the L3VPN is transport-agnostic.

+**What's the difference between the L3VPN and L2VPN service SIDs in SRv6?**
+`uDT4` (L3VPN) means "decapsulate, then do an IPv4 route lookup in the VRF." `uDX2` (EVPN-VPWS / L2VPN) means "decapsulate, then hand the Ethernet frame straight to this L2 port."
+Same SRv6 encapsulation machinery; the only difference is the egress instruction — route vs deliver-to-port.

+**How is EVPN-VPWS signalled, and how do you know the L2 service really works?**
+EVPN signals the pseudowire over BGP using the `l2vpn evpn` address-family (Route-Type 1, Ethernet Auto-Discovery).
+You know it's truly Layer 2 because the two CEs are in the same subnet and each learns the *other's MAC address* across the routed core — something impossible if the core were routing between them.